huiminlim/bme280_test/docs/README.md

 This repo contains test code to verify porting of Arduino's SPI and Adafruit's BME280 C++ library to C.

+Development was done in Atmel Studio 7.0 and tested on an Arduino Uno with ATmega328P microcontroller.

 This is part of FYP project to use Bosch's BME280 sensor in C.

 ## Credits